 MINNEAPOLIS -- At two major industry meetings held recently, Jerry Storch, vice chairman of Target Corp. based here, made it clear that the company intends to pursue collaborative planning, forecasting and replenishment (CPFR), and expects its suppliers to do so as well.
 Using essentially the same words at the CIES World Food Business Summit in Atlanta and the Grocery Manufacturers of America's annual executive conference at The Greenbrier in White Sulphur Springs, W.Va., Storch urged ...

 REGISTER TO VIEW THIS ARTICLE - Register for a Free Account

 Registering for content on Supermarket News will give youINSTANTaccess to invaluable articles and media content that industry professionals rely on.
 You will have access to our special reports, feature articles, and industry analysis.
 It’sFREE, easy and quick.
-What are you waiting for!In addition you will also receive a complimentary copy of SN's salary survey sent to you by email.
+What are you waiting for!In addition you will also receive complimentary access to the SN salary survey data tables.

 Attention Paid Print Subscribers: While you have already been grantedfreeaccess to SNwe ask that youregister now.We promise it will only take a few minutes!
 Or visit your profile and add your print magazine account number and zip code.